configit-samples/clm-configuration/basics/docs/CONFIGURATOR.md

 ### Managing state

 The `/configure` endpoint is stateless.
 Thus, it doesn't store any state between requests.
 Each time we call the server, the server has forgotten all about any previous calls.
-Therefore it is up to the client to store and maintain a list of choices the user has made so far.
+Therefore, it is up to the client to store and maintain a list of choices the user has made so far.

 We store this list of choices (or assignments) as an array in our root component and define two functions for handling assignments and un-assignments.